 If you love making seasonal treats and desserts, you are going to love these chocolate mint bars.
 There is just something so fun and exciting about baking (and eating) holiday desserts.

 Different holidays in each month give you an excuse to bake and decorate something sweet and delicious for your sweet tooth.
 And it gives you an excuse to pull out a giant box of sprinkles to decorate with.

 I love baking easy cheesecake bars in different flavors and colors.
+One of my personal favorites are these chocolate cheesecake bars.
 Last week I had so much fun re-making these Rainbow Cheesecake Bars, that we decided to do a fun mint chocolate swirl for the next version.

 In order to get the flavor just right for you, we tested four different versions of these mint bars.
 This combination of white chocolate and mint liqueur topped with chocolate swirls was perfection!!!

 Be sure to plan extra time when you are baking any kind of cheesecake.
 Once the cheesecake finishes baking, it needs to cool on the counter for an hour and then chill in the fridge for a few more hours.

 - Cream Cheese - Remove the blocks of cream cheese from the refrigerator an hour before baking.
 Softened cream cheese is easier to beat into a smooth cheesecake batter without lumps.

 - Granulated Sugar - The sugar crystals help break down the cream cheese into a creamy mixture.

 - Flour - Adds a little bit of structure to the cheesecake, so it does not crack while baking.

 - Sour Cream - Adds moisture to the cheesecake batter.
 Greek yogurt, buttermilk, or heavy cream can also be used in place of the sour cream.